John Dalrymple (Royal Navy officer)

-Admiral John Dalrymple (1722 – 10 October 1798) was an officer of the Royal Navy.
-He became a fellow of the Royal Society.
+Admiral John Dalrymple, FRS (1722 – 10 October 1798) was an officer of the Royal Navy who held several commands over the course of his career, and later became a fellow of the Royal Society.

 Naval career

-He entered the Royal Navy as a captain's servant aboard HMS Alderney.
+Born in Scotland Dalrymple entered the Royal Navy as a captain's servant aboard HMS Alderney.
 He passed his examinations for promotion to lieutenant in 1744.
 He commanded a sloop in 1757; and he was promoted to post-captain in 1758.
 He was captain of HMS Winchester in 1762.
 He was promoted to the rank of rear-admiral in 1787 and to vice-admiral in 1793.
 He was Commander-in-Chief, The Nore from 11 May 1794, flying his flag aboard HMS Sandwich.
 He was promoted to full admiral in 1795.

-This Scottish-born seaman was elected to membership in the Royal Society on 23 May 1796.
+On 23 May 1796 Dalrymple was elected as a member of the Royal Society.